 - Ultra Maniac had Ayu get prodded by a boy when travelling to school one morning, Nina makes her a magical ring to stop perverts touching Ayu in future.
 It is supposed to give them non-lethal but still pretty painful electric shocks when they touch Ayu at all, unfortunately it classifies anyone male as a potential groper.

-- In Youre Under Arrest, the Wholesome Crossdresser Aoi Futaba is actually part of the Anti-Chikan unit.
+- In You're Under Arrest!, the transsexual Aoi Futaba is actually part of the Anti-Chikan unit.
 She began dressing as a woman specifically to catch these type of people.

 - One hentai subverted the usual expectation for its genre with regards to this trope.
 The woman in question (the heroine) pinched the offending hand with her hairclip and disembarked.